Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Folk Music Festival

 At the 2026 festival, attendees can expect a diverse lineup of food trucks serving snacks, meals, and refreshments throughout the day and evening.
 Hot and cold drinks are also available at festival bars.

 In the past, most of the food vendors were concentrated in a food court-type area in the northeast corner of the festival venue.
-In 2025, they were spread out over a few different places.
+In recent years they’ve been more spread out over a few different places.

 Little Folks Village

 The Little Folks Village at the Vancouver Folk Music Festival is full of fun activities for kids.
-The area is usually open from 3:00 pm to 5:00 pm on Friday, and then from 10:00 am to 5:00 pm on Saturday and Sunday.
-It’s likely to be similar in 2026.
+The area is open from 3:00 pm to 5:00 pm on Friday, and then from 10:00 am to 5:00 pm on Saturday and Sunday.

 There are arts and crafts, parachute games and other creative activities to try.
 The Little Folks Village also features live entertainment.
 Expect to see live music, juggling, storytelling and other performances.
 Kids aged 12 and under are admitted free when accompanied by a paying adult, making the festival an accessible option for families.